William V. Judson

-William Voorhees Judson (16 February 1865 – 29 March 1923) was an American brigadier general, who served as a military aide with the Root Mission to the Russian Provisional Government.
+William Voorhees Judson (February 16, 1865 – March 29, 1923) was an American brigadier general, who served as a military aide with the Root Mission to the Russian Provisional Government.

 Early life and education

 William Voorhees Judson was born to Charles E. Judson and Abby Cady Voorhees Judson in Indianapolis, Indiana, on the February 16, 1865.
 He attended Harvard University for two years before being admitted into the United States Military Academy, from which he graduated third in his class in 1888.
-James W. McAndrew, Peyton C. March, Robert Lee Howze, John Louis Hayden, Peter Charles Harris, Edward Anderson, William Robert Dashiell, William M. Morrow and Eli Alva Helmick were among his fellow classmates who would, like Judson himself, ultimately attain general officer rank.
+James W. McAndrew, Peyton C. March, Robert Lee Howze, John Louis Hayden, Peter Charles Harris, Edward Anderson, William Robert Dashiell, William M. Morrow and Eli Alva Helmick were among his classmates who would, like Judson himself, ultimately attain general officer rank.